KyleH-Git/readme-generator/Develop/README.md

-# README Generator
+# SVG-Logo-Maker
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Description
-  An app to easily generate ReadMe files.
+  app to easily create SVG logos

   ## Table of Contents
   - [Installation](#installation)
   - [Usage](#usage)
   - [License](#license)

-  ## Installation
-  Requires that https://nodejs.org/en be installed to properly be able to run the JavaScript locally.
-You can clone the repository to your local machine, or copy the files directly from the repository.

   ## Usage
-  This app requires the Node JS RTE installed.
-To use the app using your command line navigate to the directory that has the index.js file downloaded from the repository.
-Once there, type the command node index.js to run the JavaScript.
-The command line will prompt you with several questions that when answered, will be converted to Markdown and stored in the README.md file inside of the develop folder.
+  Run the application by typing node index.js into shell.
+You will then be prompted to enter a logo name, name color, select a shape, and enter a shape color.
+The application will take the user input and turn it into a SVG logo stored in the examples directory.

   ## License
   This README generator is licensed under the [MIT License](https://opensource.org/licenses/MIT)

   ## Badges
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## Contribute
-  N/A

   ## Tests
-  N/A
+  Tests cover the render() function of the individual shape classes, comparing the output to expected output.

   ## Questions
   Feel free to reach out and contact me with any questions you may have.